Gatti-Massimo/tpsit-notes/content/posts/usecase-diagram.en.md

 ---
-### What is the Use Case Diagram

-The Use Case Diagram is a representation of a user's interaction with the software system, showing the relationship between the user and the different use cases in which the user is involved.
+The use case diagram is a representation of a user's interaction with the software system, showing the relationship between the user and the different use cases in which the user is involved.

 A use case diagram can identify the different types of users of a system and is often accompanied by other types of diagrams.